Massive mining waste dams could pose deadly risks, say investors

 Of the 726 companies contacted by investors, 43% responded.
 All the major listed miners, including Vale, were among those who replied, according to the investors, jointly led by the CoE Pensions Board and the Swedish AP Funds Council of Ethics.

-Initial analysis of company disclosures found tailings dams across the globe hold more than 44 billion square metres of waste.
+Initial analysis of company disclosures found tailings dams across the globe hold more than 44 billion square meters of waste.

 The disclosures so far showed 166 out of 1,635 of tailings dams have had stability issues in their history, although it was unclear how severe those issues had been and the miners said the problems had been addressed, the investors said.